confstr - get configuration dependent string variables

 A value for the PATH variable which indicates where all the POSIX.2 standard utilities can be found.

-is not NULL and size
+If buf is not NULL and size is not zero,

 confstr() copies the value of the string to

-truncated to size - 1
+buf truncated to size - 1 bytes if necessary, with a

 null byte ('\0') as terminator.
 This can be detected by comparing the

-return value of confstr() against size
+return value of confstr() against size.

-is zero and buf
+If size is zero and buf is NULL,

 confstr() just returns the value as defined below.

-is a valid configuration variable,
+If name is a valid configuration variable,

 confstr() returns the number of bytes (including the